 Call-to-actions jump out at people on websites, in advertisements and on landing pages.
 With the right and design, and the right copy these can be extremely effective.
 If you decide to run a testimonial campaign, including a CTA at different touch points in your website, social media platforms or digital advertisements may increase the likelihood of people writing Google reviews.

 Finally, make use of tools available to you.
 Boast stores all testimonials in one easy-to-access location, and allows you to filter testimonials based on different factors.
 We’ve written several blog posts outlining different ways to identify people ready to write a review and how to collect more reviews.
-By using Boast’s automated processes, you can easily identify and segment your top brand advocates to target for Google reviews.
+By using Boast’s automated processes, you can ask the right customers for Google reviews automatically and save time.

 Google is an important part of every business in the Information Age, and you can use this essential tool to your advantage.
 Ask your loyal customers for Google reviews, and you might be surprised at how many are willing to vouch for you.
 With your good reputation on display, you can use Google and your customer’s loyalty to bring in more business.